emberjs/website/source/guides/templates/handlebars-basics.md

 Hello, <strong>Trek Glowacki</strong>!
 ```

+These expressions (and the other Handlebars features you will learn
+about next) are __bindings aware__.
+That means that if the values used
+by your templates ever change, your HTML will be updated automatically.
+It's like magic.

 As your application grows in size, it will have many templates, each
 bound to different controllers.
 The job of the router is to pair a
 template with a controller and make sure it gets put into the DOM in the
 correct place.